Evercore ISI lifts Frontline Ltd. [FRO] price estimate. Who else is bullish?

-Frontline Ltd. [NYSE: FRO] stock went on an upward path that rose over 4.77% on Wednesday, amounting to a one-week price increase of more than 3.45%.
+Frontline Ltd. [NYSE: FRO] stock went on a downward path that fall over -3.33% on Thursday, amounting to a one-week price decrease of less than -1.14%.
 The company report on June 29, 2021 that FRO – Acquisition of Two VLCCs.

 >> 7 Top Picks for the Post-Pandemic Economy <<